 A GAPs-certified farm earns more than a non-certified one.
 If you observe the above ten principles, you can get audited and certified.
 Securing it shows you are compliant with rules to safety produce, handle, store and distribute fresh foods.

 As a grower committed to sell safe products and diminish the risk of food hazards, you can make more sales to wholesalers, schools, and grocery stores.
 Apart from making the extra profits; the additional benefits of implementing GAPs are;

 - Protect and improve people’s health,

 - Improve the safety and quality of food and farm commodities.

 - Easy access to domestic and export food markets

-Obstacles in Good Agriculture Practices Implementation
+Challenges of implementing Good Agriculture Practices

 Despite the many benefits of implementing GAPs, the adoption levels are low.
 It results from the following factors;

 - Lack of market awareness, especially micro and small farmers and food processors.

 - Inactive consumer’s associations that advocate for improved food safety.